todithanasi/CLOUD-COMPUTING-CLASS-2018/Lab3/README.md

 ![Barcelona](https://github.com/todithanasi/CLOUD-COMPUTING-CLASS-2018/raw/master/Lab3/CaseStudy.png)

 #### Task 3.4: Student Proposal
-We implemented a search engine where user can input a word and we fetch 1500 tweets from twitter related to that topic.
-We do a sentimental analysis using nltk sentiment analyser and show the trend of each emotion (positve, negative and neutral) and how is it evolving with time by a line graph.
-We also draw a pie chart showing overall positive, negative and neutral responses related to that topic.
+We implemented a topic sentiment search engine where user can input a word and receive other people's opinion based on their tweets related to this topic.
+We do a sentimental analysis using sentiment analyser of "nltk" library and we show the trend of each emotion (positive, negative and neutral) and how is it evolving with time by a line graph.
+In addition, we also plot a pie chart showing overall positive, negative and neutral reactions related to that topic.
-The topic we chose were big data and iphone x:
+In order to give some concrete insights, we fetch 1500 tweets from twitter related to "big data" and "iphone x" topics.
-The idea is to see how the impression of people about big data analytics is evolving with time.
+For big data the idea is to see how the impression of people about it is evolving with time.
 We would assume that initially everyone was very excited about big data.
 But after a while when they started to realize all the privacy threats, people started changing their opinions.
 Due to the limit of free API we can only access 7 days of data.
 Ideally this should be plotted over years, but due to the limitations we plotted for every 30 minutes for only 1500 tweets.

 ![Barcelona](https://github.com/todithanasi/CLOUD-COMPUTING-CLASS-2018/raw/master/Lab3/BigDataInsights.png)

 The other topic we chose was iphone x to see how the reactive of people regarding a certain product evolves with time.
-This can be helpful for companies to see how and why the reactive of people regarding their certain prodcut is changing with time.
+This can be helpful for companies to see how and why the reactive of people regarding their certain product is changing with time.

 ![Barcelona](https://github.com/todithanasi/CLOUD-COMPUTING-CLASS-2018/raw/master/Lab3/IphonexInsights.png)